-An SPAC can be considered like a cousin of private equity in that it raises capital to invest in privately traded companies.
+A SPAC can be considered a sort of cousin of private equity in that it raises capital to invest in privately traded companies.
 But unlike private equity firms, which can keep a private company private for however long they wish, the SPAC aims to find a private company to turn public.

 The SPAC may have a time limit to find a company appropriate to acquire.
 At a certain point during the process, the SPAC may be publicly tradable.
 It also may be available for investors to buy units of the company at a set price.

 Once the SPAC chooses a company, shareholders can vote on the deal.
 Once the deal is complete, managers get a percentage of the profits from the deal, and shareholders own shares of the newly acquired company.

 If the SPAC does not find a company within the specified time period — or if a deal is not voted through — investors will get back their money, minus any fees or expenses incurred during the life of the SPAC.
 The SPAC is not supposed to last forever.
 It is a temporary shell created exclusively to find companies to take public through acquisition.